JCR-UK

 (b.
 1974)

 Rabbi Goldberg studied at the University of Manchester, the University of Law and Reading University and qualified and practiced as a barrister.
 Later, in 2019, he received semicha from the Eretz Hemdah Institute, Jerusalem, and Montefiore College, Ramsgate.
 Throughout much of his professional life, he has been active in championing human rights.
 In April 2019, he was the first rabbi to be appointed Coordinating Chaplain to a European or British university, when he became Dean of Religious Life and Belief and head of the College of Chaplains at the University of Surrey, being the Jewish chaplain to the University.
-In this capacity, he also acts as rabbi to the Guidford Jewish community, where the University of Surrey is situated.
+In this capacity, he also acted as rabbi to the Guidford Jewish community, where the University of Surrey is situated, and in May 2024, he was formally asked to become rabbi of the Guidford synagogue, the first official rabbi of the town since 1945.
 He regularly co-hosts or is a contibutor to a number a BBC radio programmes.
-Until October 2023, he chaired the English Football Association's Faith Network but resigned in protest at the Association's lack of response to the October 7 atrocities committed by Hamas.
+Until October 2023, he chaired the English Football Association's Faith Network but resigned in protest at the Association's lack of response to the October 7 atrocities committed by Hamas, but later agreed to return to his previous position.
 (Online research.)

 H. Goldberg